FrancescoCastaldi/Bike-Maintenance-Tracker-Application/README.md

 The Bike Maintenance Tracker is a command-line application designed to assist cycling enthusiasts in maintaining and managing their road bikes.
 This application allows users to add, view, and update maintenance records, track the weight of the bike, and monitor the wear levels of various components.
 By providing a structured and easy-to-use interface, it ensures that users can keep their bikes in optimal condition.

+As an alternative to the console workflow, the project now also offers a modern graphical interface powered by [ttkbootstrap](https://ttkbootstrap.readthedocs.io/) and enhanced with analytics provided by [Matplotlib](https://matplotlib.org/).
+The UI can reuse the existing `records.txt` and `components.txt` files in the project folder, or it can store the data inside a user-selected directory on the computer for long-term archiving.

 ## Features

 - **Maintenance Records Management:**
   - Add new maintenance records with the date and a detailed description of the service performed.
   - View a list of all maintenance records to keep track of past services.
+  - Use the quick-entry panel at the top of the GUI to capture new events without leaving the main dashboard.

 - **Bike Weight Tracking:**
   - Update and store the weight of the bike.